joe7575/techage_modpack/minecart/README.md

 5. Drive from buffer to buffer in both directions using the Minecart(!) to record the routes (use 'right-left' keys to control the Minecart)
 6. Punch the buffers to check the connection data (e.g. "Oxford: connected to Cambridge")
-7. Optional: Configure the Minecart stop time in one or both buffers.
+7. Optional: Configure the Minecart waiting time in both buffers.
 The Minecart will then start automatically after the configured time
 8. Optional: Protect your rail network with the Protection Landmarks (one Landmark at least every 16 nodes/meters)
 9. Place a Minecart in front of the buffer and check whether it starts after the configured time
 10. Check the cart state via the chat command: /mycart <num>
-    '<num>' is the cart number
+    '<num>' is the cart number, or get a list of carts with /mycart
-11. Drop items into the Minecart and punch the cart to start it, or "sneak+click" the Minecart to get the items back
+11. Drop items into the Minecart and punch the cart to start it, or "sneak+click" the Minecart to get cart and items back
-12. Dig the empty cart with a second "sneak+click" (as usual)

 Hopper